Faculty and Staff Profiles

 Service

-• University of Incarnate Word - Quality Enhancement Program Reviewer - 2024-Present
+• University of Incarnate Word - Quality Enhancement Program Reviewer - 2024-2025

 • University of Memphis - Pride and Equity Alliance - 2024-Present

-• University of Memphis - Communication and Writing Center Support - 2024-Present
+• University of Memphis - Communication and Writing Center Support - 2025

 • University of Memphis - Supernatural in Children’s Literature Event for Department of English - 2024